LucaIta/Vacation-Suggester/README.md

 # _Vacation Suggester_

-#### _According to the selected preferences, it will suggest you a place to visit, 03/25/2016_
+#### _The user selects the age and a series of preferences, based on that the site suggests the user a place to visit, 03/25/2016_

 #### By _**Luca Quatela**_

 ## Description

 _This page was developed as a solo project at Epicodus "Intro to programming" class.
-According to the selected preferences, the page will suggest you a place to visit_
 _GitHub Pages link:_
 http://lucaita.github.io/Vacation-Suggester-solo-project-/